brett8883/DJI_Super-Patcher/readme.md

 ***************************************************************************************************************************

-   **Optional ability to enable full time FCC or FCC boost mode with jkson_fcc_mod by jkson5** https://github.com/jkson5/jkson_fcc_mod
+   **Optionally enable full time FCC or FCC boost mode with jkson_fcc_mod by jkson5**

-- This is now integrated with Super-Patcher.
-You will be asked if you'd like to enable jkson_fcc_mod.
-Jkson_fcc_mod is only availible for Mavic Pro, Mavic Pro Platinum, and Mavic Pro Artic White on Super-Patcher at this time.
-P4PV2 coming soon!
+- You will be asked if you'd like to enable jkson_fcc_mod if your aircraft supports it.
+Jkson_fcc_mod is only availible for Mavic Pro, Mavic Pro Platinum, Mavic Pro Artic White, and P4Pv2

+- Jkson mod also allows you to choose between "Auto frequency" (2.4 GHz), fixed 2.3 GHz, and fixed 2.5 GHz.
+	- I highly recommend choosing "Auto-frequency"
+		- 2.3 GHz and 2.5 GHz might be better in 1% of cases but it is very rare and even if they do work better they are more likly to cut video feed without warning because they are fixed to a single channel.

+- You can learn more about jkson fcc mod by jkson5 at https://github.com/jkson5/jkson_fcc_mod

+- I am not the developer of this mod so questions about it are better directed to jkson5

+- It is included in Super-Patcher because it is a widely used mod and it shares dependancies with Super-Patcher so it made sense to include it for convenience

     **This is optional**
 ***************************************************************************************************************************